Dorian Leigh: Modeling career

 Dorian gave birth to her daughter, Young Eve Mehle, on March 27, 1949.
 The couple had a house in Bucks County, Pennsylvania but rarely saw each other.
-Roger Mehle's naval career stationed him in Atlantic City, and Dorian commuted to New York City and Paris for modeling work.
-Dorian also began to work more often in Europe with Richard Avedon.
+Mehle's naval career stationed him in Atlantic City, and Dorian commuted to New York City and Paris for modeling work.
+She also began to work more often in Europe with Avedon.
 In 1952, Dorian also played the part of a model in the play The Fifth Season.
 Her job as model, mother, and actress was featured in Look magazine's June 2, 1953, cover story.
-By then, Dorian had appeared on the covers of more than 50 magazines.
-On the Look cover, Dorian is quoted as saying, "I would rather have a baby than a mink coat."
+By then, she had appeared on the covers of more than 50 magazines.
+On the Look cover, she is quoted as saying, "I would rather have a baby than a mink coat."

-The previous summer in Paris, she had met the married Spanish athlete Alfonso Cabeza de Vaca, Marquis of Portago (Alfonso de Portago).
-Dorian's children again were sent to live with her parents in Florida.
-Alfonso ("Fon"), was 11 years younger than Dorian.
-She was still married to Roger Mehle.
-Portago was also married, to an older American showgirl named Carroll McDaniel who later married Milton Petrie.
+The previous summer in Paris, Dorian had met the married Spanish athlete Alfonso Cabeza de Vaca, Marquis of Portago (Alfonso de Portago).
+Her children were again sent to live with her parents in Florida.
+Alfonso (Fon), was 11 years younger than Dorian.
+She was still married to Mehle, and Portago was also married, to an older American showgirl named Carroll McDaniel who later married Milton Petrie.
 Portago also had a three-year-old daughter with Carroll.
-Fon told Dorian that years before, he had seen her "Ultraviolet" Revlon ad in a drugstore in Spain and was captivated.
+He told Dorian that years before he had seen her "Ultraviolet" Revlon ad in a drugstore in Spain and was captivated.
 Dorian and Fon were both reluctant to divorce their spouses, but carried on an affair all summer in Paris and Biarritz.
-Dorian became pregnant by him, but chose to have an abortion because she feared Roger Mehle would divorce her and take full-custody of their daughter Young Eve.
+Dorian became pregnant by him, but chose to have an abortion because she feared Mehle would divorce her and take full custody of their daughter Young Eve.
 Only weeks later, at the end of the summer, Fon told Dorian that Carroll was pregnant with their second child.
-Dorian returned to the United States and divorced Roger Mehle on November 24, 1954, in Mexico.
-Fon then "married" Dorian in Mexico right away, but since de Portago was not divorced, the marriage was not legal.
+Dorian returned to the United States and divorced Mehle on November 24, 1954, in Mexico.
+Fon then "married" Dorian right away in Mexico, but since he was not divorced, the marriage was not legal.

-Dorian continued her affair with Fon even though his wife Carroll gave birth to their son Anthony de Portago around 1954.
-Coco Chanel, Suzy's great friend, told Dorian that she was "throwing her life away on an idiot."
-Despite Chanel's warning, Dorian got pregnant by de Portago again, even though he was still married to Carroll.
-To avoid a scandalous illegitimate pregnancy and gossip columnists in the United States, Dorian left her three other children with her parents in Florida, and fled to Paris and Switzerland.
-In Switzerland, Dorian spent time with Charlie Chaplin's large family before giving birth to her son Kim Blas Parker on September 27, 1955.
-Dorian did not tell her parents about this child, and instead lied and told her family that she was in a tuberculosis clinic.
-Dorian and de Portago continued an on-and-off relationship in 1956 and 1957.
+Dorian continued her affair with Fon, even though his wife Carroll gave birth to their son Anthony de Portago around 1954.
+Coco Chanel, who was Suzy's friend, told Dorian that she was "throwing her life away on an idiot."
+Despite this warning, Dorian got pregnant by Portago again, even though he was still married to Carroll.
+To avoid a scandalous illegitimate pregnancy and the interest of gossip columnists in the United States, Dorian left her three other children with her parents in Florida and fled to Paris and then Switzerland.
+In Switzerland, she spent time with Charlie Chaplin's large family before giving birth to her son Kim Blas Parker on September 27, 1955.
+Dorian did not tell her parents about this child and instead lied and told her family that she was in a tuberculosis clinic.
+She and Portago continued an on-and-off relationship in 1956 and 1957.